kirxkirx/patpc/README.md

 Download and unpack the archive or clone this repository, then run `make`.

 ### Usage
-Specify the OGIP FITS event file or a single-column ASCII file lisitng the photon arrival times in seconds as the command line argument:
+Specify the OGIP FITS event file or a single-column ASCII file listing the photon arrival times in seconds as the command line argument:
 ````
 ./patpc event_file.evt
 ````
 or
 ````
-./patpc phton_arrival_times.txt
+./patpc photon_arrival_times.txt
 ````
 This will print the parameters of the highest peak of the Hm periodogram and the power spectrum to the terminal.
-The code will also try to create plots of the power spectrum, Hm periodogram, binned lighcurve as a function of time, binned lightcurve as a functon of phase (folded with the period corresponding to the highest Hm periodogram peak).
+The code will also try to create plots of the power spectrum, Hm periodogram, binned lightcurve as a function of time, binned lightcurve as a function of phase (folded with the period corresponding to the highest Hm periodogram peak).
 You may modify the plots by editing `plot_everything.gnuplot` and re-running `gnuplot plot_everything.gnuplot`.

 You may also manually specify the search parameters: